cyberbotics/webots-doc/guide/the-user-interface.md

 contains more than 2500 points, the rays from the lidar origin to the point are not displayed.

-The `Show Camera frustums` allows you to display, or to hide, the OpenGL culling frustum and the recorded image for every camera in the scene, using a magenta wire frame.
+The `Show Camera Frustums` allows you to display, or to hide, the OpenGL culling frustum and the recorded image for every camera in the scene, using a magenta wire frame.
 If the camera device is disabled or the first image is not available yet, the frustum will be drawn in gray.